 14 Let the words of my mouth and the meditations of my heart

 be acceptable to you, O Lord, my rock and my redeemer.

 From "The True Wilderness" by H.A.
 Williams (Library of Anglican Spirituality ed.
-Susan Howatch) 1994 (changed for inclusivity) p118
+Susan Howatch) 1994 (not changed for inclusivity!) p118

 The joy which a man finds in his work and which transforms the tears and sweat of it into happiness and delight — that joy is God.
 The wonder and curiosity which welcomes what is new and regards it not as threatening but enriching life — that wonder and curiosity is God.
 The confidence which leads us to abandon the shelter of our disguises and to open up the doors of our personality so that others may enter there, and both we and they be richer for the contact — that confidence is God.